RomanLut/hx-esp32-cam-fpv/README.md

 Image looks Ok on 7” screen, but not more.

 Let’s say honest: we expect at least HD resolution from a digital fpv system.
 All in all, esp32-cam-fpv competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
 It loose even against good analog system.
 Compared to analog AIO camera, esp32-cam-fpv offers air unit and ground station video recording, digital OSD, Mavlink stream, telemetry logging and absence of analog noise on image, for the same price.
-The downside is high JPEG compression, no WDR, distorted colors, jerky framerate.
+The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, jerky framerate.

 esp32-fpv definitely looses againg all commecially available digital FPV system.